Hamdi-korreshi/Village-Stakeholder/README.md

 # Village-Stackeholder
 Made for CS491 for B The Cause for their village stakeholder project.
-The techstack is Vue.js, Django, and
+The techstack is Vue.js + TailwindCSS, Django, and PostgreSQL.

 # How to run with Docker
 Install docker and the devcontainer extension in VSCode.
 Everything should update correctly and having it running.